jameschapman19/cca_zoo/docs/joss/paper.md

 # Summary

-Many scientific datasets contain multiple views of data for each sample.
-Examples include natural language processing, neuroimaging, multiomics and audiovisual data.
-Canonical Correlation Analyis (CCA) [@hotelling1992relations]  and Partial Least Squares are classical methods for investigating and quantifying multivariate relationships between these views of data.
+Many scientific datasets contain multiple views of data.
+Examples include different languages in natural language processing, as well as neuroimaging, multiomics and audiovisual data.
+Canonical Correlation Analyis ( CCA) [@hotelling1992relations]  and Partial Least Squares are classical methods for investigating and quantifying multivariate relationships between these views of data.
 The goal of CCA and its variants is to find projections (and associated weights) for each view of the data into a latent space where they are highly correlated.

 The original CCA has been developed into a family of models which include regularised [@vinod1976canonical], kernelized [@hardoon2004canonical], probabilistic/generative [@bach2005probabilistic], and deep learning